Thriller film: 1960s

 The spy film had been what Rubin described as "stagnating" for several years due to the limitations of post-war anti-communist films.
-The genre was dramatically revitalized by the surprised hit Dr. No (1962), which led to increasingly expensive and lucrative sequels as well as spearheading a 1960s spy craze in cinema and mass media.
+The genre was dramatically revitalized by the surprise hit Dr. No (1962), which led to increasingly expensive and lucrative sequels, as well as spearheading a 1960s spy craze in cinema and mass media.
 Dr. No was conceived as a series of action set pieces (called "bumps" by the series co-producer Albert R. Broccoli) which mixed the film's action and violence with generous doses of humor and Bond's post-bloodshed quips and sexual banter.
 The Bond films generally distanced themselves with apolitical villains, that toned down the cold war elements of the original novels and spy films of the past, locating their films in Jamaica, Istanbul and Miami over Cuba, Berlin or Israel.
 Rubin found that the Bond films important to the development of the thriller, but their own thriller dimensions was limited due to the Bond stories gravitating towards adventures, suspense sequences being moderate, and tensions kept simple compared to the films of Hitchcock or Lang.
 Following the success of the Bond films, the character became the standard which all other spy films of the era were defined by within their similarities or dissimilarities.
 These included having the spy being suave hero, colorful locations, attractive women and flamboyant decors.
 Many pre-1970s spy films were predominantly comedies with spy film elements, such as Our Man Flint (1966) and The Silencers (1966) and their sequels.
 Another style of spy films attempted to differentiate themselves from the Bond films, while still differentiating themselves from the patriotic and Anti-Nazi and anti-communist spy films of the past.
 These films deglamorized the nature of the Bond films while still remaining thrillers, such as The Ipcress File (1965), Funeral in Berlin (1966), The Defector (1966) and The Quiller Memorandum (1966).
 These films featured spies who seemed less invincible than James Bond and other super spies, and often featured a more paranoid edge to their plots.